foreverfl/vscode/docs/languages/json.md

 For properties and values, both for JSON data with or without a schema, we offer up suggestions as you type with IntelliSense.
 You can also manually see suggestions with the **Trigger Suggestions** command (`kb(editor.action.triggerSuggest)`).

 We also perform structural and value verification based on an associated JSON schema giving you red squiggles.
-To disable validation, use the `setting(json.validate.enable)` [setting](/docs/getstarted/settings.md).
+To disable validation, use the `json.validate.enable` [setting](/docs/getstarted/settings.md).

 ![IntelliSense](images/json/intellisense.png)